luizfernando03/minicurso/README.md

 # Minicurso
-Minicurso - como consumir a API do Rick And Morty
+Minicurso - Como consumir a API do Rick And Morty